 Years with a wet June, like this one, tend to be much more favorable for having grubs.
-The spread of the Japanese beetle across the Midwest has also increased the likelihood of having grub damage.
-This is because the early life stage of a Japanese beetle is a grub and they can eat a lot of grass roots before hibernating for winter in the soil.
+The spread of the Japanese beetle across the Midwest increased the likelihood of having grub damage.
+The early life stage of a Japanese beetle is a grub and they can eat a lot of grass roots before hibernating for winter in the soil.
 So, how do you know if you have grubs and what can you do about them?

-1. Look for the thin spots – Grub damaged lawns will have areas of thinning or dead grass in spots or large patches.
+1. Look for the thin spots – Grub damaged lawns contain areas of thinning or dead grass in spots or large patches.

 2. Pull back the sod – Grab a handful of the dead turf and pull it up.
 If the dead sod peels back easily grubs may have eaten the roots.